definitive-io/human-eval-sampling-benchmark/README.md

 ![pass@1 peformance plot for various values of temperature and top_p](images/plot-0.0-1.0-0.2-36-combinations.png)

 ## Instructions
-Make sure you have `make` installed.
+Make sure you have `make` and `Python 3` installed.
 It's recommended to create and activate a virtual environment before running the make commands.

 Be sure to have sourced an `OPENAI_API_KEY` to allow for LLM generation.